jorgecorpa/jorgecorpa.github.io/_pages/about.md

 --------------
 <div class="small-text">
   <div class="small-text">
     <p> For a comprehensive overview of my academic achievements and professional experiences, please visit the CV page on this website.
-If you wish to contact me, please click on the email icon on the left handside or through my telephone number in the CV tab.
-Thank you so much for your interest.</p>
+If you wish to contact me, you can click on the email icon on the left-hand side or find my telephone number under the CV tab.
+Thank you very much for your interest.</p>
   </div>
 </div>